Fedwire® Testing Opportunities Frequently Asked Questions

 - How do I coordinate testing with branches and/or affiliates served by another Federal Reserve Bank?

 The Federal Reserve Banks strive to avoid letting our District boundaries interfere with your ability to complete your testing.
-Contact your Federal Reserve Bank Wholesale Testing Unit and tell them your needs.
+Contact your Federal Reserve Bank Wholesale Testing Service and tell them your needs.